 In Rule 705.b.(1), the Commission required all operators to maintain environmental liability insurance.
-The insurance policy should cover sudden, or accidental, and gradual pollution events that requiresrequire remediation-in other words, all forms of remediation projects and all forms of pollution.
-The Commission also adopted a requirement that the insurance cover at least \$51,000,000.00 per occurrence.
-The Commission determined that \$51,000,000.00 per occurrence is an appropriate amount, given typical remediation costs, which are generally lower than \$5,000,000.00, except in rare and unusual circumstances.
+The insurance policy should cover sudden or accidental pollution events that require remediation.
+The Commission also adopted a requirement that the insurance cover at least \$1,000,000.00 per occurrence.
+The Commission determined that \$1,000,000.00 per occurrence is an appropriate amount, given typical remediation costs.
 Additionally, requiring coverage per occurrence ensures that an operator will be insured for each spill and release that occurs at all of their oil and gas locations, or if multiple spills occur within a short period of time at the same facility.

 In Rule 705.b.(2), the Commission specified that it must be included as an "additional insured" in all environmental liability insurance policies.
 Unlike an operator's general liability insurance, which covers the operator's liability, environmental liability insurance covers liability that may fall on both the operator and the State.
 If an operator is unable to pay claims from victims of an accident that occurs at an oil and gas location, the State of Colorado does not become liable.
-However, if an operator is unable to pay for remediating a spill or release at an oil and gas location, the cleanup can become the responsibility of the Commission's Orphaned Well Program-, which has been and will continue to be funded by industry through the annual registration fee.
+However, if an operator is unable to pay for remediating a spill or release at an oil and gas location, the cleanup can become the responsibility of the Commission's Orphaned Well Program, which has been and will continue to be funded by industry through the annual registration fee.
 Accordingly, the Commission determined that it was necessary to be listed as an "additional insured" on each operator's environmental liability insurance policy, so that the Commission can claim coverage to defray the costs of remediating a spill if the operator who maintained the insurance orphans its assets.